Social Media

 Social Sharing Might Get You Sued: Social Media And Copyright Law

-3 min read
+4 min read

 All Rights Reserved

-It’s important to understand the key terms in trademark discussions.
-Most original productions and trademarks are copyrighted and protected by U.S. trademark law.
-The term “all rights reserved” or a trademark is commonly used by the owner or author of an original piece of work to identify that the author is providing notice that they hold all the rights to that content, its distribution and derivatives of the work.
+The owner or author of an original piece of work commonly uses the term all rights reserved for a trademark to identify that the author is providing notice that they hold all the rights to that content, its distribution, and derivatives of the work.

 Creative Commons

-“Creative Commons” is described by the non-profit organization that created it as an alternative to the “all rights reserved” method of copyrighting material.
-It was established so that artists could identify exactly which rights they “reserve” and which rights they are willing to waive.
-This allows the artist to potentially see a wider distribution of their content.
-For example, artists may allow their content to be used with attribution and no restriction on the derivatives that can be created from it.
-Others may restrict the use to attribution only but will not allow derivatives to be used.
+This distinction allows the artist to see a wider content distribution.
+For example, artists may enable others to use their content with attribution and no restriction on the derivatives they can create from it.
+Others may restrict the use to attribution only but will not allow the use of derivatives.

 Fair Use